panickspa/SimilarityPlugin/README.md

     start "VisualStudioCode for QGIS" /B  "%VISUAL_STUDIO_CODE_PATH%\code.exe" %YOUR_PLUGIN_REPOSITORY% %*

 ```

+or you can configure with Anaconda.
+(Install QGIS in Anaconda first)

 Here some command for integrating terminal with PyQGIS and OSGeoW in Visual Studio Code